skadimoolam/Canvas-Snippets/README.md

-Canvas Snippets is plugin for SublimeText 2 & 3 to make coding with HTML5 Canvas API a little easier.
+Canvas Snippets is a plugin for SublimeText 2 & 3 to make coding with HTML5 Canvas API a little easier.